-Cutting and de-seeding a pomegranate can be a messy and tedious task.
-Fear not- here’s a method of How to Cut and De-seed A Pomegranate.
+Cutting and deseeding a pomegranates can be a messy and tedious task.
+Fear not- here’s an easy method of How to Cut and Deseed A Pomegranate.
 It’s quick, easy, and will leave your favorite shirt stain-free.
-There are many methods of cutting and de-seeding pomegranates, however, this method ensures you get every delicious seed from the fruit little to no bruising.
+There are many methods of how to cut pomegranates, however, this one ensures you get every delicious seed from the fruit with little to no bruising.

 Place the scored pomegranate into the bowl of cold water.